Applies only to SafeConsole OnPremise

 Since a SafeConsole server is not required for devices to function, it is not considered critical and fail-over is not built into the product.
 Preparing for and performing disaster recovery on SafeConsole is relatively easy though.

 There are a couple of things that must be consistent for SafeConsole to function:

 - Certificates for SSL and data recovery.

-The best practice in order to restore SafeConsole in case of a complete failure are summarized as:
+The best practice in order to restore SafeConsole in case of a complete failure is summarized as:

-- Back up these SafeConsole files and folders at least once every 24h (or simply the entire folder for incremental backups).
+- Back up these SafeConsole files and folders at least once every 24 hours (or the entire folder for incremental backups).

 - /db folder

 - /cert folder

 - Make sure that the DNS record for the SafeConsole server can be reconfigured to point to a new machine if needed.